nopsledx90x90/ICS-Security-Products/README.md

-# ICS Security Products
+# OT Security Products
-Many discussion threads in ICS security internet forums are people asking for product recommendations.
-There is normally good response to this type of posts, but they all exist in little silos, dotted around the interent which makes them hard to find.

-This project is an attempt to solve the problem of knowing where to go to find out about useful products in the ICS security space.
-It is inspired by @Ka0sKl0wN's list of ICS Security study resources at https://github.com/Ka0sKl0wN/ICS-Security-Study-Resources

-The purpose of this project is to list ICS security products as a community resource.
+The purpose of this project is to list OT security products as a community resource.
 Please [contribute](CONTRIBUTING.md) if you have something useful to add.

-The lists of products are not (yet) exhaustive.
+The lists of products are not exhaustive.
 It is vendor-neutral.
 The key requirements for a product being on a list is that ICS/OT defenders find it useful for securing their environments.
 See the full [inclusion criteria](Meta/Criteria.md).

 ## Product Categories